Arthur Percy for Gefle Upsala Ekeby, Buttermilk and Daisy White Dotted Relief Vase, 1950s, Swedish

 NOTES The vase will be securely packaged and shipping will be insured.
 Shipping will be combined for multiple items.

-CONDITION Excellent, no chips or cracks or repairs.
-There is very mild surface wear that is commensurate with the age of the piece and most evident in movement marks on the underside of the base.
-Please refer to photos as they form part of the condition report.
+CONDITION Excellent.
+No cracks or repairs.
+There is faint wear of movement marks on the underside of the base that is commensurate with the age of the piece.
+Please see photographs as they form part of the condition report.

 NOTES Vase will be securely packaged and shipping will be insured.
 Shipping will be combined for multiple items.